marcelray/marcelray-portfolio-vue/README.md

 # Marcel Ray Portfolio
-Vue.js-based portfolio site, updated in 2021.

-## Overview

-Hand-written professional portfolio.
+Hand-written professional portfolio, completely rebuilt and redesigned in 2021.

 Uses ES6 and all run-time based libraries (Vue.js, LESS) for portability and ease in development/management.
 I would have more fun with build tools and transpiling for larger-scale projects or those with performance and compatability considerations.

 ## Features Backlog